-Manga: An Introduction, a brief History and Osamu Tezuka
+Manga: An Introduction, Its Brief History and Osamu Tezuka

 A brief introduction to the world of manga

 Manga alias Japanese comic is inseparable part of Japanese culture.
-In the middle of 20th century it used to be understood as an entertainment for children because of its lower intellectual and art size.
+In the middle of 20th century it used to be understand as an entertainment for children because of its lower intellectual and art size.
 Even now there are people who see manga as only-for-children medium.
-However this statement isn’t true anymore.
-There is manga only for adults as well.
+However this statement isn’t truth anymore.
+There are manga only for adults as well.
 Manga about cooking, about financing, there is manga for managers, for accountants, manga about sex, etc.

 Japanese comic is hard to define due to its unsystematic nature.
 A good definition and explanation of nature of manga can be found in a book Understanding Comic: The Invisible Art by Scott McCloud, which is made as a comic about comic.